RemkoD/NavCumulativeUpdateDeployment/README.md

 This project is licensed under the GPLv3 License - see the [LICENSE] file for details.

 ## Disclaimer
-This program is distributed "AS IS" in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of merchantability or fitness for a particular purpose.
+This program is distributed "AS IS" in the hope that it will prove useful, but WITHOUT ANY WARRANTY; without even the implied warranty of merchantability or fitness for a particular purpose.

 ## Acknowledgments
 * My employer 4PS for making time available to work on this project